seewoo5/seewoo5.github.io/_posts/2026-09-12-openai-sphere-packing-digest-part2.md

               Real.log ((d : ℝ) / 2) / 8 + C := by ...
 ```

-There are two separate sources of error in the finite residue sum.
-The first is that the coefficients $A\_{\lambda,n}$ are not exactly $1$, and the second is that the exponential series has been truncated.
-The following two theorems provide bounds on these errors, both expressed as relative errors after multiplying by $e^y$.
+The finite residue sum has two errors: its coefficients $A\_{\lambda,n}$ differ from $1$, and the exponential series is truncated.
+The first theorem below controls their combined error; the second controls the contour remainder.
+Both bounds are relative errors, obtained after multiplying by $e^y$.

 ```lean
 -- Uniformly on 0 ≤ r ≤ r★, eʸ|S_N(y) − e⁻ʸ| < 1/2.